 Associate Director Enterprise and Research Impact: Kevin Forshaw

 Kevin also sits on various UK national and regional committees including the Marine Industries Leadership Council, Marine Industries Leadership Group and the Solent Local Enterprise Partnership’s Solent Marine and Maritime Working Group.
-His work is focussed on economic development, and how the NOC and other Research Organisations can assist with the development of high-value marine science businesses that will stimulate job creation and benefit the UK economy.
+His work is focused on economic development, and how the NOC and other Research Organisations can assist with the development of high-value marine science businesses that will stimulate job creation and benefit the UK economy.